syncfusion-content/uwp-docs/uwp/DataGrid/Unbound-Rows.md

 True
 </td>
 <td>
-Unbound row placed at bottom of SfDataGrid.
+Unbound row placed at bottom of Data Grid.
 In this position, unbound row is not selectable, not editable and frozen when scrolling.
 </td>
 </tr>
 <tr>